A Different Life

 Abertawe Bro Morgannwg University Health Board and Ms Veryan

-Richards, Service User Representative, RCPsych in Wales and in
+Richards, Patient Representative, RCPsych in Wales and in

 consultation with the Executive Committee and membership in